Generalised Geometric Phase: Generalised Geometric Phase

 Interestingly in the literature the ratio of the two amplitudes $\amp{\j_{1}}{\j_{2}}$ and $\avg{\j_{1}}{\oo}{\j_{2}}$ has received significant attention and it is called the weak value \cite{dressel2014, aharonov1988, ecg1989} for observable $\mathscr{O}$:

 In many experiments such weak values have been experimentally measured \cite{dressel2014, ritchie1991, hosten2008observation, bliokh2012}.
-Evidently the weak value in general is a complex number, and hence its interpretation as an observable quantity within the framework of quantum mechanics has been intensely debated \cite{jozsa2007, dressel2014, vaidman2017weak, hariri2019}.
+Evidently the weak value in general is a complex number, and hence its interpretation as an observable quantity within the framework of quantum mechanics has been intensely studied and debated \cite{jozsa2007, dressel2014, vaidman2017weak, hariri2019, berry2010typical, berry2011pointer}.
 In light of our conception of $\oo$ generalised relative phase $\text{Arg} \avg{\j_{1}}{\mathscr{O}}{\j_{2}}$, one immediately sees another physical significance of the argument of the weak value $w_{\oo}(\j_{1},\j_{2})$, as the difference of the two relative phases:

 If the argument of weak value is zero, then it tells us that the two relative phases are identical, and hence the interference manifestation in squared norm $\amp {\f}{\f}$ and the average $\lan \mathscr{O} \ran_{\j}$ is essentially identical.
 This indicates that the net impact of $\oo$ in defining the relative phase $\text{Arg} \avg{\j_{1}}{\mathscr{O}}{\j_{2}}$ is akin to identity.
-On the otherhand, a non-zero value of the argument of weak value implies that the two relative phases are distinct, owing to the non-trivial role played by $\oo$.
-This shows that the argument of weak value actually provides a measure of contribution of $\oo$ to the interference phenomenon as observed in $\lan \mathscr{O} \ran_{\j}$.
+On the other hand, a non-zero value of the argument of weak value implies that the two relative phases are distinct, owing to the non-trivial role played by $\oo$.
+Thus the argument of weak value actually provides a measure of contribution of $\oo$ to the interference phenomenon as observed in $\lan \mathscr{O} \ran_{\j}$.

+{It is worth mentioning that the connection between the usual geometric phase and the weak value of an observable has received significant interest \cite{sjoqvist2006} and it has been explored both theoretically and experimentally in several works, in particular, in the context of quantum erasers \cite{kobayashi2011,tamate2009,shikano2009,sjoqvist2006,ferraz2022}.
+Defining state $\ket{\j_{j'}}$ as: